Using the Various Canons of Human Proportion in Figure Drawing

 The church deemed all the naked statues as immoral and they made new art rules: no statues were allowed and they had formulas for how to depict baby Jesus and Maria.
 So we get a lot of baby Jesus’s with six-packs and a lot of people pointing to the sky.

 Eventually after thousand years we rediscover the ancient classics and the city of Florence has a lot to do with this, the Medici family actually funds the Renaissance, they send out people to go and find all classical texts.
-They discover all these beautiful, beautiful statues and they go “oh my word what have we been doing, we’ve lost so much art and beauty, let’s restore the classical ideas!” and this is called the Renaissance – the rebirth – and they embrace the 8 head Canon like the classical Greeks, and like the ancient Romans
+They discover all these beautiful, beautiful statues and they go “oh my word what have we been doing, we’ve lost so much art and beauty, let’s restore the classical ideas!” and this is called the Renaissance – the rebirth – and they embrace the 8 head Canon in human proportion like the classical Greeks, and like the ancient Romans

 So we get the school of Florence.
 Now since Florence is the birth of the Renaissance, a lot of art schools follow the ideals and rules of the school of Florence such as with the 8 head canon.

 If we fast forward a bit, we get to a lot of modern culture and people wanting to market fashion and garments and they need models to be even taller so that the garments have more space to shine.
 So fashion designers come up with this idea “let’s elongate the body even more, let’s make it 10 heads while we’re at it” and they elongate the body which gives us these crazy Photoshop alien looking people but it’s kind of beautiful.
 Personally, I like using it when I’m designing characters and doing some fantasy work.